aberendsen18/cs252-lab06/README.md

     -AngularJS

 Project Idea Credit:

-    -The project idea is owed to the "Prisoner Dilemma" and the various games built prior that work off the concept.
+    The project idea is owed to the "Prisoner Dilemma" and the various games built prior that work off the concept.